December 3, 2025

 To help prevent this, follow these steps to stop notification previews appearing when your phone is locked:

-Mobile data can drain quickly, and so public wifi can be a convenient safety net.
-But be careful when using these networks as this internet source is, well, ‘public’, so anyone can join the network and potentially access your data if it’s not properly secured.
+Mobile data can drain quickly, and so public Wi-Fi can be a convenient safety net.
+But be careful when using these networks as anyone can join the network and potentially access your data if it’s not properly secured.

-Hopefully these tips have helped you feel safer while using your mobile phone.
-For more information on what you can do to protect yourself, visit our security page.
+For more information on what you can do to protect yourself from fraud, visit our security centre.

 Follow us on social media for news, insights and tips from Marcus by Goldman Sachs.